 In Our World

-In the last few weeks, severe weather and flooding have impacted a number of areas around the world.
-UMCOR, the disaster relief arm of the United Methodist Church, is on the ground helping around the world.
 In the United Methodist Church, apportionments paid by local churches pay all UMCOR administrative costs, so 100% of your donations to disaster relief go to work in communities in need.
-If you’d like to support flood relief efforts in the Midwest, you can write a check to PWUMC and note “US UMCOR #901670” in the memo line.
-If you feel called to help with cyclone cleanup efforts in Mozambique, write a check to PWUMC and note “International UMCOR #982450.”
+If you’d like to support disaster relief efforts in the U.S., you can write a check to PWUMC and note “US UMCOR #901670” in the memo line.
+If you feel called to help with disaster relief efforts overseas, write a check to PWUMC and note “International UMCOR #982450.”

 Pine Ridge American Indian Reservation